 Stroud Wassail

-Where: Formerly at Stroud, Gloucestershire - town centre, Museum in the Park and Subscription Rooms
+Where: Stroud, Gloucestershire - Museum in the Park (and formerly town centre & Subscription Rooms)

 Wassailing is a traditional luck-bringing custom dating back at least a few hundred years; the word has its origins in the Old English toast “waes hael” meaning Good Health.
 Wassailing is currently enjoying a much overdue revival to brighten up the dark days after Christmas, and there are many events around the country, mainly in January but not invariably so.
-At Stroud, the modern revival of wassailing was a rapidly growing phenomenon based upon the ancient traditions of the locality – it only began in 2014 yet already attracted hundreds of performers and even more spectators.
-You could expect singing, morris dancing, drama and a parade of beasts including local character the Broad, a hobby-horse-like bull figure with horns, peculiar to the district.
-The Broad chased the wassailers when they demanded entry to the Sub Rooms following a singing session outside, before all were invited in to share beer and cake.
-There are a few traditional carols associated with wassailing and Stroud has its very own version (see the website link for words and music); Stroud also has a special decorated wassail bowl, which was used for collecting donations, so don’t be tempted to take a swig.
-During the evening, the festivities continued at the Sub Rooms, based on traditional Twelfth Night entertainments including more mummers plays, music, singing, a ceilidh,King Bean and Queen Pea and maybe a drink or two…
+At Stroud, the modern revival of wassailing was a rapidly growing phenomenon for a few years based upon the ancient traditions of the locality – it only began in 2014 yet soon attracted hundreds of performers and even more spectators.
+You can expect singing, morris dancing, drama and a parade of beasts including local character the Broad, a hobby-horse-like bull figure with horns, peculiar to the district.
+When we visited The Broad chased the wassailers when they demanded entry to the Sub Rooms following a singing session outside, before all were invited in to share beer and cake.
+There are a few traditional carols associated with wassailing and Stroud has its very own version (see the website link for words and music); Stroud also has a special decorated wassail bowl, which is used for collecting donations, so don’t be tempted to take a swig.
+During the evening, the festivities formerly continued at the Sub Rooms, based on traditional Twelfth Night entertainments including more mummers plays, music, singing, a ceilidh,King Bean and Queen Pea and maybe a drink or two…but the current slightly scaled back event is for the afternoon only.

 Helpful Hints